-This course provided judges with a range of issues relating to social context in hearing cases in both civil and criminal matters.
+This course provided judges with a range of issues relating to social context in both civil and criminal matters.
 The seminar provided judges with a forum to assess and enhance their intercultural competence.

 Faculty delivering the course included a diversity expert, judges with expertise in human rights law, academic experts on culture, and practitioners with experience in issues of cultural difference and social discrimination.
 The program included a combination of lectures, panel presentations, videos depicting emerging intercultural dynamics, role-playing scenarios and small groups.
 Topics included: intercultural competence and diversity; translating diversity concepts into the legal context; understanding different Indigenous perspectives; and taking culture into consideration when assessing evidence and making decisions.